r-pufky/steam/docs/examples/left-4-dead.md

 # Left 4 Dead
-Dedicated Linux server example running Left 4 Dead with sourcemod and metamod.
+Dedicated Linux server example running Left 4 Dead with sourcemod & metamod.

 Assumes all files are based in `/d/games/l4d` and have `UID/GID` of `50510`.